gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 ---
-menutitle: Introduction to JavaScript scripting
+menutitle: Create a simulation with JavaScript
-title: Introduction to Gatling scripting with JavaScript
+title: Create your first JavaScript-based simulation
 description: "Get started with Gatling and JavaScript: install, write your first load test, and execute it."
 lead: Learn how to get started with Gatling and create a Gatling simulation with JavaScript.
 date: 2023-12-16T18:30:56+02:00